Chevrolet reveal event kicks off North American International Auto Show

-DETROIT (WXYZ) - Chevrolet kicked off the North American International Auto Show in Eastern Market with a reveal event.
+DETROIT (WXYZ) - Chevrolet kicked off the North American International Auto Show in Detroit with a reveal event.

 It revealed the 2019 Silverado 1500 in an extra early launch.